tgherzog/wbg-ogdtoolkit/README.md

 You should also be familiar with:

-* Basic git operations.
+* Basic git operations, such as commits, pushes and pulls.
   The first three chapters of the [git documentation](http://git-scm.com/doc) should cover it.
 * Kramdown, which is the markup language used by Jekyll (and many other systems, including this README file).
 Here is the [quick reference](http://kramdown.gettalong.org/quickref.html) and [syntax guide](http://kramdown.gettalong.org/syntax.html).